Semipalmated Plover/Laurie Beden /Seattle Audubon—Seattle Times Photo Contest

-We have implemented a field trip sign-up lottery system to fill all field trips.
+We have implemented a free field trip lottery system to fill all field trips.
 The first seven days of registration are open to current Seattle Audubon members only.
 If spots remain after seven days, registration will be open to the public.
-Scroll down to learn about the lottery process.

 - Members may sign up for themselves and one guest for no more than two trips per month, even with the new lottery system.

 - We expect people to show up for the trips they are registered for.
 If you need to cancel, please get in touch so that we may fill your spot with someone from the waitlist.